Project assurance during lockdown: Barking Riverside

 "In this unprecedented time, we need to create a level of certainty about our project’s programme.
 Sensat’s data hosted in their visualisation platform will allow us to create a single source of truth over the next period of time to help us assure the project’s programme when we begin again."

 Barking Riverside will use the data collected from drones to create a project snapshot at the point of lockdown.
 This will enable them to assure their project throughout the lockdown.

-Here are the various ways how Sensat data and Mapp can be used during the lockdown on your project:
+Here are the various ways how Sensat data and software can be used during the lockdown on your project: